 2. Pookalam (Flower Rangoli)

-Onapookkalam or Pookkalam is a floral Rangoli that is made at the entrance of the temple.
+Onapookkalam or Pookkalam is a floral Rangoli made at the temple’s entrance.
 It resembles a floral mat.
 People draw mesmerising Onam Pookalam designs and extend them with each passing day.
 Big lamps of brace or statue of Mahabali is placed in the middle of the rangoli.
 This ritual is performed on the first day of the festivities.
 In order to welcome the festival, people dance alongside the rangoli.

 3. Pulikali: The Grand Tiger Dance